OsamuTakahashi/bolt/Readme.md

 ```

-Transaction query is able to be described as
+Transaction query is able to be used as

 ```scala
 dbClient.beginTransaction {